apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

    mvn clean package
    ```

-3. if using the build.sh script,
-   copy out/jwt-edge-callout.jar to your apiproxy/resources/java directory
-   also copy all the lib/*.jar files to the same directory.
+3. maven will copy all the required jar files to your apiproxy/resources/java directory.
-   If using maven,
+   If for some reason your project directory is not set up properly, you can do this manually.
    copy target/jwt-edge-callout.jar to your apiproxy/resources/java directory.
    Also copy from the target/lib directory, these jars:
      json-smart-1.3.jar
      nimbus-jose-jwt-3.1.2.jar
      guava-18.0.jar
-     jcip-annotations-1.0.jar

 4. be sure to include a Java callout policy in your
    apiproxy/resources/policies directory.
 It should look like